beaconsproject/disturbance_explorer/docs/dwd_guide.md

 ## Download data

-Finally, users can navigate to the **Download data** panel to initiate the download.
-This will export the undisturbed and disturbed maps as layers in a GeoPackage format, which can be further viewed and analyzed in a GIS application such as QGIS.
+Here, the user can download a GeoPackage containing spatial layers of undisturbed and disturbed areas as well as all input layers (e.g., fire).

+Click the **Download data** button to download the GeoPackage.
+The GeoPackage will be saved to the Downloads folder.
 <br><br>
 <center><img src="pics/dwd.png" width="600"><br>Figure 6.
 Download the GeoPackage.</center>
 <br><br>